-From 1960-1962, David Wilson was posted to Hong Kong as Political Advisor to the Governor.
+From 1960 to 1962, David Wilson was posted to Hong Kong as Political Advisor to the Governor.
 This would be the first of his many sojourns in Hong Kong.
 During these two years, he studied Chinese at our University.
-He continued his foreign service for the British government and his Chinese language training in Beijing in 1963-5.
+He continued his foreign service for the British government and his Chinese language training in Beijing in 1963 to 1965.
 At the end of five years, David Wilson gained a sound knowledge of the language, and first-hand experience of working with the Chinese as a government and people.

-To consolidate further his already substantial preparation for the China Desk, David Wilson did research for a thesis at the University of London on relations between Great Britain and the Kuomintang in the nineteen twenties for which he was awarded a doctoral degree in 1973.
-He rejoined the British diplomatic service in 1974, and in 1977-1981, he was again in Hong Kong as Political Advisor.
+To consolidate further his already substantial preparation for the China Desk, David Wilson did research for a thesis at the University of London on relations between Great Britain and the Kuomintang in the 1920s for which he was awarded a doctoral degree in 1973.
+He rejoined the British diplomatic service in 1974, and from 1977 to 1981, he was again in Hong Kong as Political Advisor.

 His involvement with Hong Kong further deepened as he acted as senior representative for Britain in the Sino-British Joint Liaison Group charged with negotiating the arrangements for 1997.
 In January, 1987, he was made Knight Commander of the Order of St Michael and St George, and in April of that year, he returned for his third extended sojourn in Hong Kong as Governor and Commander in Chief.
 It is as Sir David Wilson, the twenty-seventh and penultimate governor, that he is well-remembered by the citizens of Hong Kong.